louptheron/superDevices/README.md

 # superDevices
-Website for managing devices (Internet of Things).
+Web App which allow users to manage devices & group of devices by enabling & disabling theses.

 * Language : Javascript
 * Engine : NodeJS.